ys7yoo/PiTutorial/README.md

 We will start from a simple example of blinking an LED.

-GPIO pins of Raspberry Pi 3B:
+Check the arrangement of GPIO pins of Raspberry Pi 3B:
 ![GPIO pin info](images/gpio-pins.png)

+Choose a GPIO port and a GND port.
+Put a LED and a resistor in series, and connect them to the selected ports.
+Be careful about the polarity of the LED!
+You must connect anode (+, longer leg) to the GPIO port and cathode(-, shorter leg) to the resister
 ![GPIO and LED](images/gpio-led.png)